webplatform/docs/tutorials/understanding-css-units/index.md

 We have thus far focused on the styling of document elements using CSS.
 Some use-cases, however, require full application control over each drawn pixel e.g. in a video game.

-Both the [http://www.w3.org/html/wg/drafts/2dcontext/html5_canvas/ Canvas 2D context] and [http://docs.webplatform.org/wiki/svg Scalable Vector Graphics] can be used to address such requirements, as well as [http://www.khronos.org/registry/webgl/specs/latest/ WebGL].
+Both the [http://www.w3.org/html/wg/drafts/2dcontext/html5_canvas/ Canvas 2D context] and [[svg|Scalable Vector Graphics]] can be used to address such requirements, as well as [http://www.khronos.org/registry/webgl/specs/latest/ WebGL].
 It is also possible to use absolutely positioned content to get [http://www.tricedesigns.com/2013/03/22/phonegap-legends-a-sample-game-app/ faster performance] under very specific circumstance (like gaming).

 While developers should not casually implement their own layout, there are use-cases where this is still a better option than moving to native application development.